-Score explanation: The school is in the process of making minor improvements to planetary health education.
-IUSM MS4SF leadership is working with individual course directors to incorporate planetary health topics into existing curriculum.
+IUSM MS4SF leadership is working with individual course directors to incorporate more planetary health topics into existing curriculum.
 For example, MS4SF worked with the Fundamentals of Health and Disease course director to update the Environmental Injury lecture and small group.
+MS4SF has also identified areas where FCP can easily expand on environmental health and climate change in the future.

 Curriculum Council Steering Committee has approved the development of a core ESH/planetary health curriculum with session objectives, which will be required for each pre-clinical course.
-An elective is being developed and there have been multiple students interested, however scheduling issues prevented the elective from being completed this year.
-Additionally, professors from Host Defense have incorporated a brief climate change discussion related to Lyme disease distribution for this year, however it won't happen until March.